Seahawks hold on to beat Washington, clinch playoff spot

 INJURIES

-Seahawks: Rookie running back DeeJay Dallas was carted off after injuring his right ankle on kickoff coverage. ...
+Seahawks: Rookie running back DeeJay Dallas was carted off after injuring his right ankle on kickoff coverage.
+Carroll said X-rays were negative and Dallas had a sprained ankle. ...
 Seattle played much of the game without two starters on the offensive line after left guard Mike Iupati departed with a neck injury.
 Right tackle Brandon Shell was inactive with an ankle injury.

 Washington: Linebacker Shaun Dion Hamilton left with an elbow injury. ...
 Right tackle Morgan Moses missed time in the second half with a leg injury. ...
 Along with Smith's absence, standout rookie running back Antonio Gibson missed a second consecutive game because of a toe injury, and linebacker Cole Holcomb was out with a concussion.